Smol-GS: Compact Representations for Abstract 3D Gaussian Splatting: Implementation details

 {A\arabic{table}} {A\arabic{figure}}

-\section{Implementation Details}
+\section{Implementation details}

-\subsection{Hardware and Software}
+\subsection{Hardware and software}

-Our experiments are conducted on NVIDIA H200 GPUs with 141~GB memory.
-The codes are implemented in Python (python=2.11) using the PyTorch framework (version 2.4.1) \cite{paszke2019pytorch} with CUDA~12.4.
+Our experiments are conducted on NVIDIA H200 GPUs with 141~GB of memory.
+The code is implemented in Python 3.11 using the PyTorch framework (version 2.4.1) \cite{paszke2019pytorch} with CUDA~12.4.
 The Gaussian rasterization module is built on top of the Inria 3DGS repository \cite{kerbl20233dgs}.
-The arithmetic coding and hash encoding functions modules are built upon the implementations from HAC \cite{chen2024hac}.
+The arithmetic coding and hash encoding modules are built upon the implementations from HAC \cite{chen2024hac}.
+The average training time of \ours-base is around 26.58~minutes (35k iterations) per scene.

-\subsection{Optimization Details}
+\subsection{Optimization details}

 \paragraph{Learning rates and schedulers} The model parameters are optimized using the Adam optimizer \cite{kingma2014adam}.
-We use an exponential decay scheduler on learning rates of abstract features $\vf$, coordinates $\vx$, all MLPs ($\MLP_o, \MLP_c, \MLP_r, \MLP_s, \MLP_h$), and the hash encoder $\mathrm{Hash}(\cdot)$.
+We use an exponential decay scheduler on learning rates of abstract features $\vf$, coordinates $\vx$, scaling controller $\vs$, all MLPs ($\MLP_o, \MLP_c, \MLP_r, \MLP_s, \MLP_h, \MLP_{oct}$), and the hash encoder $\mathrm{Hash}(\cdot)$.
 For each parameter, the learning rate $\eta_i$ at iteration $i$ is defined as

-here $I$ is the maximum iteration for learning rate scheduler, $\eta_0$ and $\eta_{\mathrm{end}}$ are the initial and final learning rates, respectively.
-We use $I=30000$, and the details of $\eta_0$ and $\eta_{\mathrm{end}}$ for different model parameters are shown in \cref{table:learning_rate_schedule}.
+Here $I$ is the maximum iteration for the learning rate scheduler, $\eta_0$ and $\eta_{\mathrm{end}}$ are the initial and final learning rates, respectively.
+We use $I=30,000$, and the details of $\eta_0$ and $\eta_{\mathrm{end}}$ for different model parameters are shown in \cref{table:learning_rate_schedule}.

-\subsection{Adaptive Density Control Settings}
+\subsection{Adaptive density control settings}